dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/CUSTOM_MODULES_QUICKREF.md

 - Restart application if needed

 **Procedure not in dropdown?**
-- Create procedure in SpyWindow ??
+- Create procedure in AutomationWindow ??
 Custom Procedures first
 - Refresh by reopening CreateModuleWindow

 **Module not executing?**